-Brief History: Chitral town is the capital of Chitral District in Khyber Pakhtunkhwa Province.
-It is situated on the western bank of the Kunar River (also called Chitral River) and at the foot of Tirich Mir, the highest peak (25,289 feet) of the Hindu Kush.
-Chitral is an old princely state which was merged in Pakistan in 1969.
+Chitral is a district in Khyber Pakhtunkhwa (KPK) Province of Pakistan.
+The city of Chitral is the capital of the district.
+It is situated on the western bank of the Chitral River (also called Kunarl River) and at the foot of Tirich Mir, the highest peak (25,289 feet) of the Hindu Kush Mountain Range.
+The district is administratively divided into two tehsils (subdivisions); Chitral and Mastuj.

 Beautiful Kalash people, having blond hair, fair skin, and green eyes, also live in Chitral District in three remote mountain valleys: Bumburet, Rumbur, and Birir.
 Some photos of Kalash people have been included in this page but for knowing further details about their culture and more photos, go to an exclusive page in this website: Kalash Valleys of Chitral.